Can You Insulate Around A Chimney In Fort Collins?

 Energy Savings

 Chimneys have large openings through which heat can escape.
 Insulation allows them to work as intended while minimizing unwanted heat gain or loss.
-By keeping the temperature stable, the HVAC system can operate using less energy.
+By maintaining a stable temperature, the HVAC system can operate more efficiently, using less energy.
 Homeowners save money on energy bills without sacrificing comfort.
 Interiors remain warm in the winter and cool in the summer.

 Increased Safety